jacdals97/MLops_emotions/reports/README.md

 * .github/workflows: yml files that automates our workflows together with GitHub Actions making sure that everything works as intended when being pushed to the main branch of our GitHub repository.
 * tests: Includes files for running unit testing on our code
 * {{cookiecutter.repo_name}} / emotions: The folder that contains the actual code that loads and procceses the data, creates a model, trains the model on the data and makes predictions.
 * .dvc: Folder to set up data version control.
 Configured to work with storage in Google Drive or remote storage in Google Cloud.
+By default we use remote storage in Google Cloud.
 * data: Folder where the data is located immediately after being loaded and processed, and then later removed again locally once it is pushed to dvc.
 * dockerfiles: Folder that contains several dockerfiles that are used to build images for training, prediction.
+We also store our cloudbuild files for building images in GCP here.
 * models: Folder where the model is stored once it has been trained, so that it can easily be loaded and used for prediction.
 * reports: Folder to document the entire project.